 (1) In this Act, unless the context otherwise indicates —

-“chairman” means trustee appointed to be chairman of the Trust under section 5(2);
+chairman means trustee appointed to be chairman of the Trust under section 5(2);

-“committee” means committee appointed under section 11(1);
+committee means committee appointed under section 11(1);

-“Council trustee” means trustee referred to in section 5(1)(b);
+Council trustee means trustee referred to in section 5(1)(b);

-“ex officio trustee” means trustee referred to in section 5(1)(c);
+ex officio trustee means trustee referred to in section 5(1)(c);

-“financial year” means year ending on the 30 June;
+financial year means year ending on the 30 June;

-“general manager” means person appointed to be the general manager of the Trust under section 17(1);
+general manager means person appointed to be the general manager of the Trust under section 17(1);

-“Ministerial trustee” means trustee referred to in section 5(1)(a);
+Ministerial trustee means trustee referred to in section 5(1)(a);

-“the Council” means the Council of the City of Perth;
+the Council means the Council of the City of Perth;

-“theatre” includes concert hall and opera house and such other building or structure as may be declared under subsection (2) to be a theatre for the purposes of this Act;
+theatre includes concert hall and opera house and such other building or structure as may be declared under subsection (2) to be a theatre for the purposes of this Act;

-“Trust” means Perth Theatre Trust established by section 4(1);
+Trust means Perth Theatre Trust established by section 4(1);

-“trustee” means Council trustee, ex officio trustee or Ministerial trustee.
+trustee means Council trustee, ex officio trustee or Ministerial trustee.

 (2) The Minister may from time to time declare by notice published in the Government Gazette any building or structure constructed or adapted or to be constructed or adapted and used or to be used for the public presentation of one or more of the performing arts to be a theatre for the purposes of this Act.